 On-going collaborative research

-Through U-Share, two projects, one at SLU and one at UU, have been granted funding.
+Through U-Share, four projects, two at SLU and two at UU, have been granted funding.
 The projects involve a principal investigator at one university and a postdoc with a PhD degree from the other.

 Read more about the U-Share-funded collaboration projects

 In addition, there are several on-going projects, in different research fields, were UU and SLU researchers work together.
 In the field of animal genetics there is an extensive collaboration e.g. in the Dog Genetics group.
 A collaborative project that was recently funded by the Knut and Alice Wallenberg Foundation aims to investigate how mast cells can be used as future targets for asthma therapy and diagnosis.
 Other collaborations include projects on diabetes in animals and humans, on the gut microbiome, and on antibiotic use and resistance.